TIBCOSoftware/snappy-cloud-tools/docker/README.md

  ```
  **For Mac OS**

- If you are using MAC OS you need to redirect the ports manually.
+ If you are using MAC OS you need to redirect the ports manually.</br>
  Note: If you use `--net=host`, it may not work correctly on the Mac OS.

  Run the following command to start SnappyData Cluster on Mac OS: